-Why settle for grabbing coffee and a croissant from a neighborhood bakery when there are so many options for a satisfying, sit-down brunch in Amsterdam?
+Why settle for coffee and a croissant from a local bakery when there are so many options for a satisfying brunch in Amsterdam?

 Six Spots for a Super Brunch in the Dutch Capital

-While Dutchies may start the day with havermout (oatmeal), hagelslag (chocolate sprinkles) on buttered toast, or a few slices of ontbijtkoeken (a gingerbread-like cake), there are plenty of options for hearty breakfast fare in Amsterdam.
+While Dutchies may start the day with havermout (oatmeal), hagelslag (chocolate sprinkles) on buttered toast, or a few slices of ontbijtkoeken (a gingerbread-like cake), there are many options for hearty breakfast fare in Amsterdam.
 Numerous restaurants offer all-day brunch menus.
-Some take reservations, others have a first-come, first-served policy that can entail a significant wait if you arrive on a weekend at a popular time.
+Some take reservations, others have a first-come, first-served policy that can entail a wait if you arrive on a weekend at a popular time.

 Boozy pancakes!
 For those with a sweet tooth, G’s serves fluffy, American-style chocolate-chip pancakes dripping with chocolate sauce, alongside shots of syrup and Baileys.

 As brunch has gained popularity in Amsterdam, some restaurants are taking a global approach.
 On numerous menus, international classics like American chicken and waffles, Israeli Shakshuka, and Mexican Huevos Rancheros make an appearance.
 Alongside traditional egg dishes and granola bowls, exotic salads and inventive sandwiches also compete for menu space.

 Alas, like many restaurants in the Dutch capital, brunch venues tend to be small, with dubious acoustics and mediocre service.
 So adjust your expectations, add a few Bloody Marys and Mimosas to the mix, and you have a recipe for a gezellig experience with friends.
 Whatever you’re craving for brunch, here are a half-dozen devilishly good spots to savor it in Amsterdam.